VinayEdula/OS/SourceCodetoExecutable.md

 **Advantages of IR:**

-* Easier to optimize.
+* It is easier to improve the performance of source code by optimizing the intermediate code.
 * Independent of hardware.
+Intermediate code is platform-independent, meaning that it can be translated into machine code or bytecode for any platform.
+* Intermediate code generation can enable the use of various code optimization techniques, leading to improved performance and efficiency of the generated code.
 * Acts as a bridge between front-end and back-end.

 ---